 Study at a leading design college with a century of experience in design education

 Located in the heart of Boston's historic Back Bay, the BAC, founded in 1889, is the largest independent, accredited college of spatial design in New England.
-With over 1100 students, the BAC offers undergraduate and graduate first professional degrees in Architecture, Interior Design, and Landscape Architecture.
-With a growing School of Design Studies, the BAC offers graduate and undergraduate degrees in Design for Human Health, Historic Preservation, and Sustainability.
-The BAC also offers a wide variety of Continuing Education and Certificate opportunities.
+The BAC offers undergraduate and graduate first professional degrees in architecture, interior architecture, and landscape architecture and undergraduate and graduate degrees in design studies.

 Is the Design for Human Health program for me?

-The program is open to both design and health-related professionals as well as those with a broad interest in design as it relates to human health.
+The program is open to design and health-related professionals as well as those with a broad interest in design as it relates to human health.
 The BAC's distinguished tradition of professional design education shapes the design studio-labs while the college's equally venerable tradition of continuing and professional education insures that all participants receive the specialized learning and support appropriate for their chosen careers.
-An Advisory Council of health and design practitioners assists students in exploring career opportunities.
-Joining the MDS program places student's in a networked cohort of individuals exploring careers in a common field - a cohort surrounded in turn by a faculty of leaders and experienced professionals in the field of designing for human health.
+An Advisory Council of health and design practitioners' assist students to explore current and future career opportunities.
+Joining the MDS program places students in a networked cohort of individuals exploring careers in a common field - a cohort surrounded in turn by a faculty of leaders and experienced professionals in the field of designs for human health.

-- Articulate through multimedia a cost benefit and return on investment analysis developed from research, research methods, and statistical representation of a given design on human health outcomes.
+9. Articulate through multimedia a cost benefit, and return on investment, analysis developed from research, research methods, and statistical representation of a given design on human health outcomes.